EUDotACup/Rules/Inhouse.md

 # Inhouse Rules

 ## Registration
 * No registration needed.
 Inhouses are run on a first come first served basis.
 Lobbies will be created at the specified times and announced in the #Inhouse channel on our Discord.
-The first 10 players to join get to play
+The first 10 players to join get to play.
 * Having played in one inhouse does not guarantee you a spot in the next one.

 ## In Game